chimkennumget/Legendary-Palm-Tree/README.md

 ## Cornell College CSC 357

+#Ball game

-Ball game.
-Each level gets progressively harder, adding new elements to the game.
+- Each level gets progressively harder, adding new elements to the game.

-Puzzle like elements, 3d terrain, lazers, obstacles, etc.
+- Puzzle like elements, 3d terrain, lazers, obstacles, etc.

-3 Strikes, can only lose 3 times before having to start over.
+- 3 Strikes, can only lose 3 times before having to start over.

-Checkpoints to save progress, keeps track of how far you've gotten, multiplayer maybe.
+- Checkpoints to save progress, keeps track of how far you've gotten, multiplayer maybe.